sohammanisha/SpringCrudBookReps2/ReadMe.md

 4) User can delete a book.
 5) User can search a book with either title or author or both.
 6) GlobalExceptionHandler and JSR-303 Bean Validationhas been added in server.
+7) Added integration tests for your API endpoints using Spring Boot’s testing tools (e.g.,MockMvc)

 # Not Supported right now:
 1) As a free user of OPEN AI API, AI Search could not be added and tested properly becuase of limited access.
 So from the front end, AI Search is not included.